noorykim/SAS-tips/sdtm-add-supp.md

 ```
 %add_supp(qnams, inlib=work, outlib=sdtm);
   /* parameters:
-     - qnams: list of variables with names to be saved as QNAM and labels to be saved as QLABEL
+     - qnams: list of variables with names to be saved as QNAM
+              and labels to be saved as QLABEL
+     - inlib: libname of input data set
+     - outlib: libname of output data set

      other assumptions:
      - &outlib refers to an existing libname/library
      - &domain is already defined as an uppercase string (of length 2)